Skip to main content

 Create these accounts if you haven't already.

--First of all, go make a free Linktree account because you are going to make all of these accounts and need to link them under your linktree to post in your social media bios for people to easily find you on every platform!
+-First of all, go make a free Linktree account because you are going to make all of these accounts and need to link them under your linktree.
+This is a "Find me Anywhere" landing page that you need to post in the "links" section on your social media platforms, and maybe even have it on your website and newsletter.
+This is an easy way for you to send one link to anyone that houses all they would be looking for.

 -Set up Amazon Author Central Page (You cannot do this till your book is uploaded.)
 You need this so readers have a profile with all of your content to look through and be able to follow you.
 Following you on Amazon ensures every time you release a new book, your followers will get an email notification about it.